 The steep, cobbled streets and split levels connected by lifts, the grand colonial buildings and the views over the horizon-wide Todos dos Santos Bay will make your visit to this UNESCO World Heritage Site unforgettable.

-Stay: Two nights in a standard room in Villa Bahia.
+Stay: Two nights in a Deluxe Room in Villa Bahia.

-Stay: Three nights in a Quintal da Gloria studio at Casa Uxua.
+Stay: Three nights in the Estudio Suite at Casa Uxua.

 Porto Seguro – Sao Paulo – Home